Updated: Aug 8

 A reactive strategy is like steering your car by looking through the rear view mirror.
 You only see things through the lens of past performance, and often after you hit the guard rail; hoping that it has stopped you from going over the cliff.

-Compliance needs to change from looking at where it has traveled to where it is going.
+Compliance needs to change from looking at where it has travelled to where it is going.
 This provides a better outlook and affords the opportunity to better stay between the lines and prevent risks that might otherwise diminish or possibly destroy value creation.